-NCERT Book Solutions For Class 9 Economics Chapter 2
+NCERT Solutions For Class 9 Economics Chapter 2 – Download Free PDF

-NCERT Solutions for Class 9 Economics Chapter 2 – People as Resource contains the solutions to the exercises given in the economics book.
+NCERT Solutions for Class 9 Economics Chapter 2 – People as Resource contains the solutions to the exercises given in the Economics book.
+It contains all the relevant study material that can help the students score well in the examinations.
 NCERT Solutions of the exercises are provided, which will help Class 9 students to develop a skill for writing answers in a proper way.
-These NCERT solutions will be useful for school exams as the source of these are from the NCERT textbooks.
-The NCERT solutions are easy and accurate, which will align school students’ preparation, as per the questions asked in the examinations.
+A proper understanding of this chapter will further help the students with a few other chapters in higher classes as well.

 NCERT Solutions for Class 9 Social Studies (Economics) Chapter 2 – People as Resource

 The Solutions for Chapter 2 of Economics are given below.
 Students should also check NCERT Solutions for Class 9 for other subjects.

 1. What do you understand by ‘people as a resource’?